NIS2 in Austria

 Management bodies must approve cybersecurity risk management measures and oversee their implementation.

-- Boards are responsible for ensuring compliance.
+- Boards are accountable for compliance oversight.

-- Senior management must receive cybersecurity training.
+- Senior management must ensure adequate cybersecurity expertise.

 NIS2 management liability Austria standards emphasize board-level accountability rather than purely technical responsibility.